wilberquito/Paradigms-and-Programming-Languages/Haskell/Session1.md

 Haskell have:

 - Strong static type system.
-The type system in Haskell ensures that every expression in the program has a well-defined type, and that types are checked at compile-time.
+The type system in Haskell ensures that every expression in the program has a well-defined type, and type's expressions are checked at compile-time.
+Inconsistent use of types leads to type errors, and Haskell's compiler is so great that found before executing the program.

   ```haskell
   -- (+) is an operator that expects two number to be added, but here, one of it's parameters is a string.